Forecasting stock market crashes via machine learning

 Abstract

-This paper uses a comprehensive set of variables from the five largest Eurozone countries to compare the performance of univariate and machine learning-based multivariate models in predicting stock market crashes.
-In terms of statistical predictive performance, a support vector machine-based prediction model outperforms a random classifier and is superior to the average univariate benchmark as well as a multivariate logistic regression.
-The ability to forecast stock market crashes out-of-sample translates into large value-added for active investors.
-Incorporating nonlinear and interactive effects is both imperative and foundation for the predictive performance of support vector machines compared to their linear benchmark.
-It enables identify and explain the complex relationships in the underlying economic conditions that precede large stock market declines.
-Our findings can help forecast financial fragility and deteriorating macroeconomic outcomes.
+This paper uses a comprehensive set of predictor variables from the five largest Eurozone countries to compare the performance of simple univariate and machine learning-based multivariate models in forecasting stock market crashes.
+In terms of statistical predictive performance, a support vector machine-based crash prediction model outperforms a random classifier and is superior to the average univariate benchmark as well as a multivariate logistic regression model.
+Incorporating nonlinear and interactive effects is both imperative and foundation for the outperformance of support vector machines.
+Their ability to forecast stock market crashes out-of-sample translates into substantial value-added to active investors.
+From a policy perspective, the use of machine learning-based crash prediction models can help activate macroprudential tools in time.